rotundasoftware/backbone-courier/README.md

 `view._getChildViewNamed( childViewName )` is an internal method that is used to resolve the child view names optionally supplied in the `source` part of the `onMessages` and `passMessages` hash.
 You may supply your own version of this method on your view objects in order to store child views in a location other than the default `view.subviews[ childViewName ]`.

-## Perfectly Encapsulated Views
+## Encapsulated Views

-Although Backbone.Courier is a simple library with a very small footprint, it can be leveraged to write applications composed of perfectly encapsulated views.
-Ecapsulation makes modules easy to conceptualize, maintain and test.
+Although Backbone.Courier is a simple library with a very small footprint, its use significantly improves encapsulation in the view layer.
+Encapsulation makes modules easy to conceptualize, maintain and test.
 Backbone views that are encapsulated, and Backbone applications built from encapsulated views, have these same characteristics.
-But what do perfectly encapsulated views look like?
+But what do encapsulated views look like and how does courier help?
 Here's our vision:

-* Views only call methods on their *immediate* children.
-Their grandchildren can be interacted with only by calling methods on their children, which in turn call methods on their grandchildren, etc.
 * Views *never have any explicit dependencies on their surroundings or their environment*.
 That is, they do not have any explicit dependencies on or references to their ancestors or their siblings.
 * When a view needs to interact with its parent or an ancestor, it does so (*without* explicit dependencies) by spawning a message that bubbles up the view hierarchy.
 * When views pass messages from their children to their ancestors, they modify those messages in order to make them appropriate for the new, larger context and hide private concerns.
+* Views only call methods on their *immediate* children.
+Their grandchildren can be interacted with only by calling methods on their children, which in turn call methods on their grandchildren, etc.
 * Global variables and / or event aggregators are not used.

-Backbone.Courier provides a small set of tools that can be used to follow these rules.

-> BONUS: Use Backbone.Courier in conjunction with [Backbone.Subviews](https://github.com/rotundasoftware/backbone.subviews) and
+> NOTE: You can use Backbone.Courier with [Backbone.Subviews](https://github.com/rotundasoftware/backbone.subviews) and
 > [Cartero](https://github.com/rotundasoftware/cartero) / [Parcelify](https://github.com/rotundasoftware/parcelify) for a completely modularized backbone.js experience.

 ## Dependencies